SQLite Order By

 Introduction to SQLite ORDER BY clause

-SQLite stores data in the tables in an unspecified order.
-It means that the rows in the table may or may not be in the order that they were inserted.
+SQLite stores rows in a table in an unspecified order.
+It means that the rows in the table may or may not be in the order they were inserted.

-If you use the SELECT statement to query data from a table, the order of rows in the result set is unspecified.
+If you use the SELECT statement to retrieve rows from a table, the order of rows in the result set is unspecified.

-To sort the result set, you add the ORDER BY clause to the SELECT statement as follows:
+To sort the rows in a result set, you add the ORDER BY clause to the SELECT statement as follows:

 SELECT